 Tell us a little bit about your professional background, starting with your most recent position.

-Meeting Perigee Fund’s founder Lisa Mennet in 2017 changed my personal mission, when I more deeply understood the power of foundational early relationships between caregivers and infants at the root of human well-being.
+Meeting Perigee Fund’s founder, Lisa Mennet, in 2017 changed my personal mission.
+I more deeply understood the power of foundational early relationships between caregivers and infants at the root of human well-being.
 We know that our brains and bodies change in these early relationships, but we fail to invest in the security and well-being of families during this time.

 What excites you about working with Perigee Fund?

 What doesn’t excite me about working at Perigee Fund?
 I am most humbled by the opportunity to work alongside people who dedicate their time and talent to alleviating suffering, caring for families impacted by trauma, being a voice for babies and caregivers, and advocating for justice.

 What is your favorite way to develop early connections with the babies and young children in your life?